voteview/Rvoteview/README.md

 devtools::install_github("JeffreyBLewis/Rvoteview")
 ```

-For more thorough documentation, see the help files and the vignette included with the package:
+For more thorough documentation, see the help files and the vignette included with the package and [at this link here](https://github.com/JeffreyBLewis/Rvoteview/tree/master/vignettes):

 ``` r
 vignette("voteview-vignette")